-a.
-Strengths based approaches which encourage people and communities to create solutions for themselves
+- a.
+Strengths based approaches which encourage people and communities to create solutions for themselves - b.
+Processes that seek to address the causes of poverty

-- b.
-Processes that seek to address the causes of poverty - c.
+- c.
 Processes that seek to empower rights holders to claim their rights and ensure that duty bearers exercise their duties - d.
 Supporting systems and structures which enable people to move out of poverty - e.
-Humanitarian response and emergency relief, disaster recovery and meeting the immediate needs of refugees and internally displaced people.
+Emergency relief, disaster recovery and meeting the immediate needs of refugees and internally displaced people.

-5. Definition of Non-Development Activities
+6. Definition of Non-Development Activities